swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 Fortunately, MATLAB comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.

-If we know what our data looks like (in this case, we have comma-separated values) and we're unsure about what command we want to use, we can search the documentation.
+If we know what our data looks like (in this case, we have a matrix stored as comma-separated values) and we're unsure about what command we want to use, we can search the documentation.
 Type `read matrix` into the documentation toolbar.